erasels/MangaCabinet/README.md

 For less front-facing features you can take a look at the `config_default.json`, found in `assets/data`.
 Here you can modify the locations of the data, settings and collections files in case you want them outside the project.
-If you want to easily open entries via middle-click, you may want to set your `browser_executable_path` and default_url.
+If you want to easily open entries via middle-click, you have two options.
+If you want to open them in your browser, you want to set your `browser_executable_path` and default_url.
+If you store your mangas locally on your file system, you can set `open_manga_on_disk_script_location` in case you have a manga viewer like yomikiru and have a python script that runs it.
+Of more interest would be the settings in the options menu here, as you can configure your default location for all your mangas.
+If you name their folders by the id, they will automatically be recognized on start-up, otherwise you can right-click an entry in the list and select `locate on disk` to set the directory.

 Finally, if you want to use the thumbnail view you'll want to enable the downloading of thumbnails which will read the `thumbnail_url` on the entry and download it into `assets/thumbnails`.